Dr. Paul Kern, Veterinarian

 My name is Amber and I am a receptionist at Balsam Animal Hospital.
 I have worked in various roles of customer service for the past 20 years and have my Associate's degree in Cyber Crime Technology.
-I am originally from Augusta, GA but have been fortunate to call the mountains home for the past 9 years.
-I have 2 teenagers, Hannah and Noah, and 2 chihuahuas, Jax and Piper.
-In my free time, I enjoy riding motorcycles, camping, cooking for family and friends and taking way too many pictures of my dogs!
+I am originally from Augusta, GA but have been fortunate to call the mountains home for the past 11 years.
+I have 2 teenagers, Hannah and Noah, and 3 dogs, Jax, Piper and Maple.
+In my free time, I enjoy traveling, camping, cooking for family and friends and taking way too many pictures of my dogs!

 My name is K2.
 I love rats.